There 174 products in this category

 Antinori

-Wine Spectator 94/100 Badia a Passignano is located above the town of Sambuca Val di Pesa, just 3 kilometers south of the Tenuta Tignanello estate.
-The property extends over an area of 223 hectares (551 acres), of which 65 hectares (160 acres) are planted with vines.
-The estate’s historical importance in the Chianti region is well documented in hundreds of volumes that are kept in the Florence State Archives and that provide descriptions and details about the Sangiovese vineyards and local crops over the centuries.
-Further proof of this came to light in 1983 when a thousand-year-old vitis vinifera plant was discovered on the land surrounding Badia a Passignano.
 Badia a Passignano Chianti Classico Gran Selezione is produced exclusively from the finest Sangiovese grapes harvested from its namesake vineyard located in the heart of the Chianti Classico region.
 The region has been respected and appreciated for its outstanding wine production since the year 1000.
 The vineyards grow at an altitude of approximately 300 meters (984 feet) above sea level on soils rich in limestone with a fair amount of clay.
+The wine is aged in the historic cellars under the Badia (abbey) of Passignano that dates as far back as the 10th century.

 80